RandomMeas

 RandomMeas.get_depolarization_mapMethod

-returns a shallow map \mathcal{M} parametrization by a depolarizationmps c(\nu) where the state is depolarized over partition \A{ u} with probability c(\nu)=1
+Returns a shallow map \mathcal{M} parametrized by a depolarizationmps c(\nu) where the state is depolarized over partition \A{ u} with probability c(\nu)=1

 source